miledkareh/Todo/README.md

  It Has 2 main projects:
     - API which contains all the Api of the application
     - Front end
+    - Test.doc file which contains the remaining exersices.

 Developed using PHP, JS, Jquery, Bootstrap and Lumen for the APIs.
 Upload it on any server Xampp, wamp, Mamp ...